The University of Leicester welcomes students from Pakistan.

 If you hold a Bachelors degree with honours (four-year BA, BBA) with a minimum GPA of 3.0/4 you will be considered for entry to a Masters degree.

-For entry to a Masters degree in Informatics or Engineering, you should have a Bachelors degree with honours (BSc, BEng) with a minimum GPA of 2.7/4.0.
+For entry to a Masters degree in Computing or Engineering, you should have a Bachelors degree with honours (BSc, BEng) with a minimum GPA of 2.7/4.0.

 For more information about available degrees please see the individual course pages.